NVIDIA-Omniverse/kit-extension-sample-ui-window/exts/omni.example.ui_gradient_window/tutorial/tutorial.md

 </center>

-### Step 5.5: Experiemnt - Change the red to pink.
+### Step 5.5: Experiment - Change the red to pink.
 Go to `style.py` and locate the pre-definted constants and change `cl_attribute_red`'s value to `cl("#fc03be")`

 ``` python